AvoscanEmile/FrontEndMentor-First-Project./README.md

 # Order summary component

-**If you want to see the live project you can do it here: https://avoscanemile.github.io/Order-summary-component/**

-FrontEnd Mentor is a website where front-end developers get a design and are asked to make it into a page to practice their skills.
-This repository is my approach for the making of the first project on this page.
-I do not own this design or idea.
-If you want to try out the website you can do it here: https://www.frontendmentor.io/.
+Frontend Mentor is a website where front-end developers get a design and are asked to make it into a page to practice their skills.
+This repository is my approach for the following design: https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj.

-**If you want to see the original design you can do it here: https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj**
+If you want to see this repository live you can do it here: https://avoscanemile.github.io/Order-summary-component/

+**I do not own this design.
+If you've any questions related to it you should clarify them in the Frontend Mentor website.**
+## CSS features used in this project:
+**Flexbox:** I mainly use CSS Flexbox in the making of the vast majority of my projects since it's simpler and quicker to use than CSS Grid.
+The only exception being really problematic situations where you need to force two objects on top of eachother, or really complex grids with multiple aspect ratios.
+**Variables:** CSS Variables make it way simpler to work with colors, font weights, font sizes, font familys, and shadows.
+I completely recommend to anyone learning CSS to master them.